 Every week I hear from people who who have already built an ice chest air conditioner yet are interested in building a Frankencooler(tm).
 The story is always the same: “In the video it looked like a good idea and it was cheap to build.
 It just didn’t work like I expected.”

-From coolers containing a big snaking plastic tube hooked to a blower screwed to its side to giant coils of copper tube in front of box fans, you quickly find out the ‘good idea’ sucks as the ice quickly melts and the blowing air turns warm.
-There’s a good reason why office, home, and auto AC units blow air through a chilled aluminum or copper heat exchanger instead of employing a giant plastic tube immersed in Freon or chilled water.
+A battery-operated fan blowing on ice, a cooler containing a big snaking plastic tube hooked to a blower screwed to its side, to giant coils of copper tube in front of box fans, you quickly find out the ‘good idea’ sucks as the ice quickly melts and the barely moving air turns warm.
+There’s a good reason why regular home and auto AC units blow air through a chilled heat exchanger instead of employing a giant plastic tube connected to a blower.

-The downside to this kind of performance is the fact it’s more complicated and expensive than draping a big tube through a cooler, but the results speak for themselves.
-If you’re serious about escaping the heat, do it right the first time.
+The downside to this kind of performance is the fact it’s a little more complicated and expensive than draping a big tube through a cooler, but the results speak for themselves.
+Frankencoolers may be ugly, but they work – and when it’s 112 outside, that’s all that matters.